 A special type of sweet bun, it is enjoyed by both young and old in Rome since centuries.
 While it is typically eaten for breakfast, today people relish the treat, which has undergone several changes, all through the day.
 Enjoy the decadent sweet buns at Il Maritozzaro.

-Rome June Essentials
+Rome in June: Essentials

-What to Pack for Visiting Rome in June
+What to pack for visiting Rome in June

 With the weather almost pleasant to sunny, carrying light summery clothes is ideal in June.
 A light cotton scarf is recommended to help you cover yourself from the heat during the afternoon.
 Carry a bottle of sunblock and swimwear if you prefer a little siesta at the beach every now and then.

-Getting Around Rome in June
+Getting around Rome in June

 Public transport in Rome is convenient and easy to understand.
 With facilities such as Metro, Bus, Tram, Urban Railway and Taxis, the public transport system in Rome is also very user-friendly.
 While it isn’t always reliable, its cost-effectiveness makes it a great option to choose from.
 Metro is often busy but is an economic option to choose if you’re on a budget.
 Taxis, on the other hand, are comfortable, but they can get expensive.
 Running throughout the day, trams in Rome have the largest network in Italy.
 Rome has six active tram lines that leave every five to ten minutes.

-Tips for Visiting Rome in June
+Tips for visiting Rome in June

 - Carrying shorts is a great idea, however, make sure you carry trousers for religious places.